Avinash Sachdev: 2021 to present

-In 2021, he made his first web series appearance in a minor role as Vivek on the Pocket Films romantic comedy series ‘’Suraj aur Saanjh’’.
-He also appeared in a short film, Make Her Happy, where he played Rahul.
+In 2021, Sachdev made his first web series appearance in a minor role as Vivek on the Pocket Films romantic comedy series Suraj aur Saanjh.
+He also appeared in a short film, Make Her Happy, playing Rahul.
+Rahul has moved on from a past relationship and is now living with his girlfriend.
+His emotional stability is disrupted when his former partner unexpectedly contacts him, placing him in an awkward position as he attempts to balance his commitments while confronting his past.
 Sachdev dubbed in Hindi for actors Sivakarthikeyan in Doctor and Dhanush in Vaathi.

 In 2022, Sachdev shot a trailer promo for a Pratilipi FM horror thriller podcast, Chakia Ki Dayan with his former co-star, Shrenu Parikh.
 Avinash Sachdev plays the role of a determined and clever man who becomes central to the unfolding mystery in the village of Chakia.
 He is characterized by his intellectual nature to uncover the truth behind the supernatural events linked to the legend of the Dayan (witch).
 As a brave and intelligent figure, he is driven by a sense of duty to protect the villagers from the hostile forces that seem to trouble them.
 His journey is marked by his relentless pursuit of answers, often putting himself in danger to confront the mysterious and unsettling occurrences head-on.

 From June to August 2023, Sachdev participated as a contestant on the reality show Bigg Boss OTT 2.